Skip to Content

 They also tend to be powerful animals capable of moving massive loads, so they’re often used for haulage work like pulling carts and plows through fields.
 The word “draught” is an old English term that means to draw or pull something heavy with great effort.

-Large draft breeds, like the Clydesdale, Belgian, and Shire, are giant; they usually weigh around 2000 pounds and stand at about 19 hands tall (about six feet).
+Large draft breeds, like the Clydesdale, Belgian, and Shire, are giants.
+They usually weigh around 2000 pounds and stand about 19 hands tall (about six feet).
 The males weigh over 2100 pounds, while females weigh closer to 1600 pounds.

 However, there are small draft breeds, such as Haflingers and The Black Forest horses.
 These are just two of the many smaller horse breeds that fall under the draft category.
 They weigh only 900 pounds but can still pull massive loads!

-Because of their body type, ‘size’ is irrelevant when classifying draft horses, as their use determines how they’re classified more than anything else.
+Because of their body type, ‘size’ is irrelevant when classifying draft horses, as their use determines their classification more than anything else.

 Warmbloods

-Today’s warmblood is an animal with multiple uses, including pleasure riding, eventing, dressage competitions, and showjumping.
+Today’s warmblood has multiple uses, including pleasure riding, eventing, dressage competitions, and showjumping.

 A brief history of the warmblood horse

-The first writing that mentions “warmblood” horses in Europe date back to 1857.
-The idea behind their development was to create a horse between heavy draft and light racing type horse, as well as one which would produce offspring with good physical attributes.
+The first writings about “warmblood” horses in Europe date back to 1857.
+The idea behind their development was to create a horse between heavy draft and light racing type and one that would produce offspring with good physical attributes.

 Why are they called ‘warmblood’ horses?

-The name “warmblood” comes from the fact that these animals were derived from cross-breeding cold and hot-blooded horses.
-Breeders wanted to keep the strong bone, calmness, and accepting temperament of the cold-blooded horses while adding refinement, alertness, and speed of hot-blooded breeds.
+The name “warmblood” comes from these animals being derived from cross-breeding cold and hot-blooded horses.
+Breeders wanted to keep the strong bones, calmness, and accepting temperament of the cold-blooded horses while adding the refinement, alertness, and speed of the hot-blooded breeds.

 What are ‘warmblood’ horses used for?